 (See the end of the chapter for more notes.)

-Between homework, practices, and late night rooftop sessions, Neil was too burnt out from everything to properly propose his tattoo idea to the Foxes.
+Between homework, practices, and late night rooftop sessions, Neil was too burnt out to properly propose his tattoo idea to the Foxes.
 But, much to Andrew’s dismay, he didn’t forget.
 His chance came a few weeks later at the Foxes’ monthly movie night.

 After a quick smoke outside, Neil and Andrew made their way into Matt and Nicky’s dorm.
 The two technically shared the space with Aaron, but since he spent most of his time at Kaitlyn’s apartment, Matt had more or less taken over Aaron’s closet and Nicky had more or less turned his cousin’s desk and chair into his own personal mini bar.